-oes your organization have the culture, executive buy-in, and processes to work with a software engineering partner in the first place?
-You must know what your future goals look like to sell a partnership to your executive team, and you need your executive team to be 100% behind the partnership for it to succeed.
-You must be able to not only see where your market is going and how you fit into that evolution, but also identify your own maturity parameters:
+Does your organization have the culture, executive buy-in, and processes to work with a software engineering partner in the first place?
+You have to know what your future goals look like in order to sell a partnership to your executive team, and you need your executive team to be 100% behind the partnership for it to succeed.
+You must not only be able to see where your market is going and how you will (or want to) fit into that evolution, but also be able to identify your own maturity parameters: